FailAcademy/learning/html-css-essentials/adp-vancouver/_projects/01b-react-and-redux.md

 - [ ] Contain components created using `React.Component`, `const`, or `function` only
 - [ ] Chain transformations with array methods (`.map`, `.filter`, etc.)
 - [ ] Use React Lifecycle method where appropriate
-- [ ] Implement React Router to:
+- [ ] Implement React Router
-  - Use nested routes with a `Layout` component
-  - Include Items, Profile, Login, and 404 routes
-  - Use route params to display individual user profile information
-  - Use the `Switch` component and `exact` prop appropriately
-  - Use browser history
-- [ ] Implement Redux to manage application state
+- [ ] Implement Redux to manage application state (incl.
+Redux Dev Tools)
-- [ ] Implement "presentational" and "container" components appropriately throughout the application
+- [ ] Implement "presentational" and "container" patterns appropriately throughout the application
 - [ ] Use [`react-redux`](https://github.com/reactjs/react-redux) `connect` to map state to props
+- [ ] Use Apollo Client (`apollo-client`) to query data from the GraphQL server
-- [ ] Add and use [`redux-thunk`](https://github.com/gaearon/redux-thunk) middleware for async dispatches
+- [ ] Use Apollo [Query](https://www.apollographql.com/docs/react/essentials/queries.html) and [Mutation](https://www.apollographql.com/docs/react/essentials/mutations.html) components to manage application data
 - [ ] Reflect the designer's vision for the application's UI

 ### Quality